 11 Warning Signs You Might Have Type 2 Diabetes

-You might not have any symptoms that you have type 2 diabetes when you get it.
+You might not have any symptoms of type 2 diabetes when you get it.
 In fact, researchers think that the average person already has it for 10 years when a doctor diagnoses it.
-This type of diabetes comes on slowly.
+This type of diabetes often develops slowly.
 I didn’t have any symptoms, but the fact that I was way overweight should have given me the warning so that I could start to manage the disease.

 Are you thirsty a lot of the time?
 Having diabetes means that sugar builds up in your bloodstream causing fluid to be pulled from your body.
 As a result you will probably be more thirsty than normal.